MicrosoftDocs/learn/learn-pr/azure/build-app-with-scale-sets/includes/7-exercise-update-applications-virtual-machine-scale-sets.md

             --query ipAddress
     ```

-1. Using your web browser, go to the public address of the scale set load balancer in the web browser.
-Verify that the message **This is the updated app installed on the Virtual Machine Scale Set** appears.
+1. In your web browser, go to the public address of the scale set load balancer.
+Verify that you see the message **This is the updated app installed on the Virtual Machine Scale Set**.

     ![Screenshot of the updated web app](../media/7-web-app.png)